awchjimmy/ci-bot-trading-crypto/README.md

-# ci-bot-trading-crypto
+# ci-bot-trading-crypto 🤖
-🤖: Why not?
+> If CI bots are good at building projects, running unit test, even finding security bugs...
+Why not let it participate in trading crypto?